marianne-manaog/ContactBookAPI/README.md

 This repository implements a contact book Spring Boot API as a final project for QA Ltd.

+###	Dependencies

+Please use the pom.xml file in the root directory to install the required dependencies to run this Java 11-based contact book application and consume it as a Spring Boot API.

+### How to run it

+Further to cloning this repository, this contact book application can be run via either of the following methods:

+1) Programmatically, via an IDE;

+2) By running the .jar executable file provided in the root directory of this repository (ContactBookAPI-0.0.1-SNAPSHOT.jar).

+Please install the following software tools to be able to run this contact book application and consume it as an API:

+- An IDE, e.g., Eclipse;
+- Either a plugin for Eclipse with SpringToolSuite4 or its standalone version;
+- A tool to test the API, such as Postman.

 ###	Why are we doing this?

 This is the final project of the "Digital Skills Bootcamp in Software Development" at QA Ltd and it aims to assess the required theoretical and practical knowledge in Software Development as per the SFIA Level 2 standards.
 In particular, this project seeks to assess the following learning objectives: